 One more tactic worth mentioning here is, adding the year in the title.
 You can mention the current year at the end of the blog post title to show that it contains updated information.
 It will also help in your SEO.

-3. Convey your perspective through your blog post
+3. Convey your perspective

 It is not always about writing in a good language and pushing in a tonne of stats from previous studies.